kHarshit/python-projects/README.md

 1. To check if a string is a palindrome.
 2. To check if a number is prime.
 3. To print pythagorean triplets.
+4. To find the factorial of a no.*
-4. To print fibonacci sequence.
+5. To print fibonacci sequence.
-5. To print collatz (3n+1) sequence.
+6. To print collatz (3n+1) sequence.
-6. To make a simple quiz.
+7. To make a simple quiz.
-7. To draw a simple image in Terminal using binary no.
+8. To draw a simple image in Terminal using binary no.
-8. To retrieve data from International Space Station.
+9. To retrieve data from International Space Station.
-9. To implement caesar cipher.
+10. To implement caesar cipher.
-10. To implement vigenere cipher.*
+11. To implement vigenere cipher.*
-11. To solve eight queens puzzle.
+12. To solve eight queens puzzle.
-12. To solve tower of hanoi problem.
+13. To solve tower of hanoi problem.
-13. To send an email.
+14. To send an email.
-14. To write your own web server.*
+15. To write your own web server.*
-15. To guess a number.
+16. To guess a number.
-16. To calculate square root using Newton's method.
+17. To calculate square root using Newton's method.
-17. To create subsets of a set (list).
+18. To create subsets of a set (list).
-18. To implement linear search.
+19. To implement linear search.
-19. To implement bisection search.*
+20. To implement bisection search.
-20. To calculate gcd by the Euclidean algorithm.
+21. To calculate gcd by the Euclidean algorithm.
-21. To implement exponentiation by squaring.*
+22. To implement exponentiation by squaring.*
-22. *IN production...
+23. *IN production...